 If you like what you see on my website consider buying my book HERE Photo courtesy of Simon Leney, son of W/T Sergeant Roger Leney Many of the post-operational reports written by the officers in charge of operations in Burma during...
 Continue Reading →

-If you like what you see on my website consider clicking HERE, or buying my book HERE Much has often made of the fractious relationship between the Secret Intelligence Service (SIS,) and the Special Operations Executive (SOE).
-The words used...
+If you like what you see on my website consider clicking HERE to help with website costs, or buying my book HERE Much has often made of the fractious relationship between the Secret Intelligence Service (SIS,) and the Special Operations...
 Continue Reading →

 If you like what you see on my website consider buying my book HERE This post is purely about data.
 The aim is simply to show the extent of the SOE / Force 136 commitment to Burma and Southeast Asia...
 Continue Reading →